Sergei Tikhanovsky

-Early life and entrepreneurship
+Early life and education

-Tikhanovsky was born on 18 August 1978, in Horki, Mogilev Region, Belarus, and raised in Gomel.
+Sergei Leonidovich Tikhanovsky was born in Horki, Mogilev Region, Byelorussian SSR (now Belarus), and raised in Gomel.

-Tikhanovsky studied at the physical and mathematical gymnasium, then graduated from the Faculty of Philology of the Francysk Skaryna Homyel State University.
-Later, he opened nightclubs in Homyel and Mazyr and organized concerts.
-He was engaged in video production, advertising and music videos.
+He studied at a physical and mathematical gymnasium, then graduated from the Faculty of Philology of the Francisk Skorina Gomel State University.

+Tikhanovsky opened nightclubs in Gomel and Mazyr and organized concerts, and became engaged in video production, advertising, and music videos.

 YouTube channel

 Tikhanovsky says he became a blogger almost by accident.
-He organized a farmstead near Homyel and faced bureaucratic hurdles from local, regional, and national officials, then spoke of his difficulties with journalists.
+He organized a farmstead near Gomel and faced bureaucratic hurdles from local, regional, and national officials, then spoke of his difficulties with journalists.

 The YouTube channel "Country for Life" (Страна для жизни) was launched in 2019 and managed to attract 140,000 subscribers during the year.
 The channel is dedicated to stories of ordinary Belarusians and real cases of entrepreneurs "which will help to build a country for life".
 Tikhanovsky shoots a video on social and political topics and talks about the problems of people – mainly in the Belarusian regions.

 Together with his team in a car with the logo "Real News", Tikhanovsky spent more than a month driving around Belarus and interviewing subscribers, who told him about the problems in the city and the country on camera.
 The most popular video on the channel (almost one million views as of 30 May 2020) is the story of a woman from the town of Hlybokaye about her life and her attitude toward Lukashenko.
 Tikhanovsky's YouTube channel also features video interviews with opposition politicians and businessmen.
 On trips around Belarus, Sergei Tikhanovsky was constantly followed by cars with people monitoring him, presumably employees of the Belarusian special services.

 By May 2020, Tikhanovsky's YouTube channel had garnered 140,000 subscribers; by mid-July 2020, it had reached 243,000 subscribers, more than 12 times the number of subscribers to the state-run Belarus 24 satellite channel.
 Independent anti-Lukashenko bloggers (including Tikhanovsky) were seen by the government as a major threat to its rule, as a media alternative to television, newspapers, and radio, which are principally controlled by the Government, and many were targeted by the authorities.

 Political activity

+2019 Belarusian anti-Russian protests

+Tikhanovsky was one of the most prominent opposition leaders during the protests that began in December 2019 and continued until January 2020.
+Demonstrations were directed against the Belarusian-Russian integration, and Tikhanovsky demanded to preserve Belarusian independence.

 Anti-parade in Babruysk

-On 9 May 2020, dozens of supporters of Sergei Tikhanovsky held an "Anti-parade" in Babruisk to express their disagreement with the Victory Day Parade in Minsk during the COVID-19 pandemic.
+On 9 May 2020, dozens of supporters of Sergei Tikhanovsky held an "Anti-parade" in Babruysk to express their disagreement with the Victory Day Parade in Minsk during the COVID-19 pandemic.
 The protest parade took the form of a protest motor rally.
 Police detained about 15 people after the motor rally.
-Sergei Tikhanovsky was detained at that moment.
+Tikhanovsky was detained.